Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE:
+	20230923	SPELL: Add a PDF Source/Page reference to each GridItem
+				SKILL: Add a PDF Source/Page reference to each row
-	20230923	bugfixes: fixed some inconsistencies in the skills, causing minor bugs
+				bugfixes: fixed some inconsistencies in the skills, causing minor bugs

 	20230922	REFACTOR: Major overhaul and seperation of functionality into functions for maintainability
 				UNITTESTING: Added __test__ folder and implemented unittesting on prerequisites